How To Edit Your WordPress User Profile

 7 – Name > Nickname / Display Name Publicly As

-If you want a different author name than the one you originally registered for your site to display in your posts, then change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the one you originally registered for your WordPress site on your posts, then change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames to your profile section.

-If you change the nickname, all your blog posts, comments, etc. will then display with your new nickname, instead of the name you originally installed WordPress with.
+If you change the nickname, all your posts, comments, etc. will then display with the new nickname, instead of the name you originally registered with.

 Profile > Contact Info